 Gozo is the second largest of the Maltese islands, yet at only 14km by 7km at its widest point, nowhere in Gozo is too far away, making it the ideal choice for a walking holiday.
 The slow pace of life along with the air of tranquillity also makes Gozo the perfect place to relax.
 Rich in history and culture you must visit the UNESCO World Heritage Site of the Ggantija Tombs at Xaghra, the oldest freestanding temples in the world dating back to 3500BC, and the Ta' Pinu sanctuary.

 The walks guide you around the island's impressive coastline and through the cobbled streets of the traditional towns and villages and you'll have plenty of time for exploring, swimming and just soaking up Gozo's tranquil atmosphere.
-Its rugged landscape ensures spectacular views including Fungus Rock, a natural stone outcrop in the centre of Dwejra Bay, and its amazing natural arch, the Azure Window.
+Its rugged landscape ensures spectacular views including Fungus Rock, a natural stone outcrop in the centre of Dwejra Bay, and the Inland Sea.
 Between autumn and late spring, the countryside bursts into life, revealing an incredible wealth of flora and fauna, with colourful wild flowers and scented herbs.

 The terrain is moderate with some small hills and the walking is often along ancient roads and old farm tracks.
 There are some steep descents to the coast and the occasional rough, stony section.
 Otherwise the walking is essentially 1-boot level.

-Our taxi meets you in Malta and takes you to the ferry for the 25min trip across to Gozo.
+Our taxi meets you in Malta and takes you to the ferry for the 25-minute trip across to Gozo.

 The north western corner of the island is only accessible on foot, along easy to navigate farm tracks.
 First stop is the remarkable neo-Romanesque basilica Ta' Pinu, a huge national shrine built on the site of a miracle in 1923.
 Your route then leads through unique ravine-like wieds (streams) to Gharb with a stunning Baroque church dating from 1699 and traditional stone houses.
 The final stretch takes you along the striking cliffs of the north coast where you are rewarded with fantastic views across Gozo's famous salt pans.